Keep it SIMPLE!

 Beginners: aim for the middle of your opponent’s service area.
-Eventually as your skills advance, you can try to hit it deep and catch the corners of the box, aim for their backhand, lob serve, power server etc.
+Eventually, as your skills advance, you can try to hit it deep and catch the corners of the box, aim for their backhand, lob serve, power server etc.

 But for now… JUST GET IT IN!

-Your pre-serve routine should end with you clearly setting the ball.
+Your pre-serve routine should end with you clearly set the ball.
 Get the ball ready to serve, set the ball in the same place every time.
 It should NOT be moving at this point.

 The best way is to hold the ball against the paddle, I tap the ball against the paddle face and hold it there steady until my serving motion begins.

 Hold the top of the ball.
 This may be personal preference but I find it’s a lot easier to hold the ball from above and release it (just let it drop out of your fingers) rather than supporting the ball from underneath and having to quickly get my hand out of the way of the paddle.

 Take a deep breath and visualize where the serve is going to go.

 and follow through, aiming the paddle where you want the serve to go extending your paddle arm towards your target at the end of your swing.